dannybauman/30-day-map-challenge-2025/MY-WRITING-STYLE.md

 10. **Avoid em dashes**: Use regular dashes (-) or colons (:) instead of em dashes (—)
 11. **Avoid aggressive language**: Use "asked for" or "requested" instead of "demanded" or "insisted".
 Use "required" instead of "forced" when describing what happened.
 12. **Avoid jargon**: Use plain language instead of technical terms.
 "Administrative boundaries" → "boring rectangular shapes" or "state outlines".
 Describe what things actually are, not their technical category.
+13. **Use numerals instead of written numbers**: Prefer "3", "10", "11" instead of "three", "ten", "eleven" unless there's a specific reason (e.g., proper nouns, beginning of sentences where it reads better, or idiomatic expressions).
+"3 AI platforms" not "three AI platforms".
+"11 different outputs" not "eleven different outputs".

 ## Examples